UoB-COMSM0110/2024-group-3/README.md

 The 'HighScore' class was designed to manage a list of the top scores in the form of a .csv file that we stored in our Map folder.
 This was done through an array that would store all saved high scores, and a constructor that read the saved scores in the .csv file.
 Then, the 'compare' method takes the given values from the 'ScoreData' class and compares them against the scores already saved in the array.
 This would be looped through until all the array's cells were checked, and if the method found an instance where the 'ScoreData' value was greater than the value saved in the array it would replace it.
 At this point, the updated list of scores is written back to the .csv file.

 Initially, we did this using just one list of high scores for the game, but after user feedback, we decided to create two separate lists for each difficulty mode.
-We felt this made the high scores more of a goal for the player, and by including the high score in the menu bar of the game as well we found this encouraged our players a lot more.
+We felt this made the high scores more of a goal for the player, and by including the high score in the menu bar of the game as well we felt it was worked better as a goal for the players.

 <p align="center">
 <img width="800" alt="Screenshot 2024-04-18 at 17 15 01" src="https://github.com/UoB-COMSM0110/2024-group-3/assets/157360200/c4903af2-1361-4acd-a28d-e42ea46a0cbd">